-The session is a three week meeting period that takes place in Geneva, Switzerland.
+The session is a three week meeting period that usually takes place in Geneva, Switzerland.
+In 2020, the CRC Committee held an extraordinary session in Samoa.
 During the session, the Committee meets with government representatives from the countries up for review to discuss how each State is fulfilling its children’s rights obligations.

 The Committee bases the discussion on many things, including: the State report, the government’s written replies to the Committee’s list of issues, the alternative reports, information shared during the pre-session, and other relevant documentation received or consulted by the Committee.